7,271 – 520,000 – 11,000,000

 What To Do Next?

 There is no doubt that matters are very uncertain right now and yet we know that time, not timing is what wins out with investment for the long term.
 Nothing leads me to think any differently now.
 In my experience most people invest or save through their pension fund to build up capital for when they stop working so that they have enough resources to see themselves out on the far side.
+As we understand Covid 19 and Financial Markets more, strategies to buffer its effects will expand.

 There will most likely be considerable volatility in the coming months when, as before, there will be “bad days” of market pricing.
 Over the longer term, these “bad days” will get reversed and forgotten about but in the meantime there will most likely be moments of opportunity to buy at a lower price albeit a temporary lower price.